anthony-lamelas/anthony-lamelas/README.md

 # 💫 About Me:
-I am a student at New York University pursuing a B.S. in computer science with a minor in mathematics, passionate about deepening my knowledge in coding, machine learning, and data science.
+I am a student at New York University pursuing a B.S. in computer science with a minor in mathematics, passionate about deepening my knowledge in software development, machine learning, and data science.

 ## 🌐 Socials: